DIPlib/diplib/src/documentation/viewer.md

   necessarily the same, as are the vertical dimensions of the nominal XY and YZ slices.

+  Zooming near the slice labels only zooms that dimension.

 - *Histogram*

   Left-dragging in the histogram changes the mapping range limits.

+- *Status bar*

+  To the right of the status bar is the Link indicator, which can be used to link to other windows.
+Simply click the indicator in the source window, and then in the destination window.
+Operating point, zoom and offset will then be shared between the windows.
+Right-click to unlink.

 There are also a few keyboard shortcuts: